 Reasons To Go Roth IRA

 The Roth IRA is, in my opinion, the best type of investment account on the market.
-I have referenced the Roth IRA many times but have never gotten down to the nitty gritty of what makes it truly special.
+I have referenced the importance of a Roth IRA multiple times but have never broken down what makes it truly special.
 Many of you have asked what the qualifications are, how you open one, and why I feel so strongly about them.
-Today, I'm going to be breaking down the reasons to go Roth IRA:
+Today, I'm going to be breaking down the reasons to get a Roth IRA:

 A Roth IRA is an Individual Retirement Account that is named after the Senator who pushed it into legislation, William Roth.
 It was established in 1997 as part of the Taxpayers Relief Act.
 The goal of the Roth IRA was to allow funds to grow tax-free and this made it a one-of-a-kind investment opportunity.
 Until now, all investment accounts were taxed the year in which they grew (broker account) or they were taxed when the funds were withdrawn (401k, traditional IRA).
 For the first time, you could withdraw funds that were entirely tax-free!

-Contributions to a Roth IRA are made with after-tax dollars whereas other investment accounts such as a traditional 401k are funded with pre-tax income.
+Contributions to a Roth IRA are funded with after-tax dollars whereas other investment accounts such as a traditional 401k are funded with pre-tax income.
 With a 401k, it is your company’s responsibility to pull those fund from your paycheck, with a Roth IRA, it is your responsibility.
-This is an important difference.
-In your 401k, your income has not been taxed and will be taxed when you go to use it (when you retire).
+This is a significant difference.
+In your 401k, your income has not been taxed, but it will be taxed when you go to use it (when you retire).
 In a Roth IRA, your contributions have already been taxed so when you take out future earnings they are tax-free!
 Some argue that this does make that big of a difference because both accounts are taxed.
 However, if you know the right investments to choose, this can make an enormous difference.
 Here are the 2018 contribution limits:

-To qualify for a Roth IRA you must have earned income for the year and it must not surpass that of which you have contributed.
-For example, you cannot earn $2,000 for the year and contribute $5,000.
+To qualify for a Roth IRA, you must have earned income for the year, and it must not surpass that of which you have contributed.
+For example, you cannot make $2,000 for the year and contribute $5,000.
 You must have earned at least the amount you have contributed.
 As you can see above, there are also income restrictions.
 You are ineligible to contribute if you have earned over $135,000 as an individual or $199,000 as a couple.
 Due to the contribution limits, I urge young people to start a Roth IRA now!
 If you are on track to be a big earner in your career, you may not qualify to start a Roth IRA later in life.

 One of the advantages of a Roth IRA is that you can always take out the principal amount (the amount you have put in) tax-free.
-However, your earnings portion will be taxed and a 10% penalty will be placed if you redeem it before you are 59 1/2.
-There are qualified reasons to withdrawal or redeem your funds that allow you to avoid this penalty.
+However, your earnings portion will be taxed, and a 10% penalty may be placed if you redeem it before you are 59 1/2.
+There are qualified reasons to withdrawal or redeem the funds that allow you to avoid this penalty.
 Full list:

 You use the withdrawal to pay for qualified education expenses.